 What Happens Next?

 - Provide a valid email address and you’ll receive your Student Aid Report (SAR) electronically.
 If you don't supply an email address, you'll be mailed a one-page SAR report.
-If you don’t receive your SAR within five days, follow up by calling the FAFSA hotline at 1 (800) 433-3242.
+If you don’t receive your SAR within seven to fourteen business days, follow up by calling the FAFSA hotline at 1 (800) 433-3242.

 - You may be randomly selected to provide additional verification information by the federal government.
 Respond to all requests from the Financial Aid Office immediately to avoid delays.

-- You should monitor your Financial Aid Progress using the MyATC portal.
+- You should monitor your Financial Aid Application Progress using the MyATC portal.